Our Downtown location has two services each Sunday, a 9:30 am L.I.F.E. Service & a 10:30 am Traditional Service

 Our historical sanctuary offers the perfect space for our traditional worship service.
 Featured in the service each Sunday is our 123-rank Reuter pipe organ.
 Except for the summer months, the Chancel Choir sings each Sunday, and the Celebration Ringers, as well as other instrumental ensembles and soloists enhance the worship experience at various times throughout the year.

 History of the building

 Our Downtown location is located in historic Downtown Lawrence.
-The lots where the Downtown church now sit were purchased in 1872 and plans were drawn up by architect, George Wells, for a Gothic ‘Stone’ church to be the “largest and finest west of the Mississippi outside of St. Louis.”
-The Excavation for construction of the church began in October of 1872 however construction was halted in 1873 due to widespread financial depression.
-In 1889, the cornestone for the new church was laid as construction is resumed.
+The lots where the Downtown church now sit were purchased in 1872, and plans were drawn up by architect George Wells for a Gothic ‘Stone’ church to be the “largest and finest west of the Mississippi outside of St. Louis.”
+The excavation for construction of the church began in October of 1872; however, construction was halted in 1873 due to widespread financial depression.
+In 1889, the cornerstone for the new church was laid and construction was resumed.
 The church building was completed in 1891 and was dedicated on May 21, 1891.
-The church membership at this time was 540 people.
-Over the years, many changes have been made which make the church as you see it today including the new education wing, which was added in 1962, the removal of the rear balcony in the santuary in 1982, and creation of the fellowship hall, modern kitchen, education spaces, offices, and gathering area in 1986.
+The church membership at that time was 540 people.
+Over the years, the church has seen many additions and renovations, including the new education wing, which was added in 1962, the removal of the rear balcony in the Sanctuary in 1982, and creation of the fellowship hall, modern kitchen, education spaces, offices, and gathering area in 1986.

 Our Pipe Organ